foxos21/Emoji-Bliss-Blaster/README.md

+# Controls🛂

-# use the mouse to move.
+🌊use the mouse to move.

-# left click to shoot.
+🌠left click to shoot.

-# escape key to pause.
+⏳escape key to pause.

-## HAVE FUN! :D
+### HAVE FUN! :D